Parikshit2mote/Product-Data-Explorer/README.md

 This is an internship assignment project.
 For questions, contact [your email].

-## 📄 License

-MIT License - feel free to use for learning purposes.

 ## 🙏 Acknowledgments

 - World of Books for the product data source